-If you are: Then send these documents: Marriage Test Single Go to the Qualifying Person Test and Cost of Keeping up a Home Test.
+Marriage Test If you are: Then send these documents: Single Go to the Qualifying Person Test and Cost of Keeping up a Home Test.
 Divorced or legally separated Entire divorce decree, separate maintenance decree, or separation agreement.
-Married, but your spouse did not live with you during the last 6 months of the 2020 tax year.
+Married, but your spouse did not live with you during the last 6 months of the 2021 tax year.
 Documents verifying your spouse did not live with you during the last 6 months of the year, such as a lease agreement, utility bills, a letter from a clergy member, or a letter from social services.
 If the person is: And: Then send these documents: Qualifying Person Test (If your relationship with the child is not in this listing, please see Publication 501, Exemptions, Standard Deduction, and Filing Information for more information).
-Your child (including an adopted child, or a pending adoption), You can claim a dependency exemption for the child.
-Birth certificates or other official documents of birth, marriage certificates, letter from an authorized adoption agency, letter from the authorized placement agency, or applicable court Your brother or sister, stepbrother or stepsister, or any of their descendants (for example, grandchild, niece, The child lived in your home for more than half of the 2020 tax year (temporary absences away document that verify your relationship to the child (send these documents only for a qualifying child who is not your natural or adopted child). or nephew), Your eligible foster child (a child placed in your home by from home, such as time spent at school, count as time lived at home).
-To show both you and your child lived together for more than half of the 2020 tax year: • send school, medical, daycare, or social service records an authorized placement agency or by a court order).
-Note-A married child must be your dependent. • send a letter on the official letterhead from a school, medical provider, social service agency, or place of worship that shows names, common address and dates.
+Your child (including an adopted child, or a pending adoption), Your brother or sister, stepbrother or stepsister, or any of their descendants (for example, grandchild, niece, or nephew), Your eligible foster child (a child placed in your home by an authorized placement agency or by a court order).
+You can claim a dependency exemption for the child.
+The child lived in your home for more than half of the 2021 tax year (temporary absences away from home, such as time spent at school, count as time lived at home).
+Note-A married child must be your dependent.
+Birth certificates or other official documents of birth, marriage certificates, letter from an authorized adoption agency, letter from the authorized placement agency, or applicable court document that verify your relationship to the child (send these documents only for a qualifying child who is not your natural or adopted child).
+To show both you and your child lived together for more than half of the 2021 tax year: • send school, medical, daycare, or social service records • send a letter on the official letterhead from a school, medical provider, social service agency, or place of worship that shows names, common address and dates.
 (If you send a letter from a relative who provides your daycare, you MUST send at least one additional letter.)
-Send as many documents as necessary to show that the child lived with you for more than half of the year.
-If: And: Then send these documents: Cost of Keeping Up a Home Test You pass both the marriage test and the qualifying person test, You paid more than half the cost of keeping up your home for the 2020 tax year.
+Send as many documents as necessary to show that the child lived with you for more than half of the year. lf: And: Then send these documents: Cost of Keeping Up a Home Test You pass both the marriage test and the qualifying person test, You paid more than half the cost of keeping up your home for the 2021 tax year.
 Rent receipts, utility bills, grocery receipts, property tax bills, mortgage interest statement, upkeep and repair bills, property insurance statement, and other household bills.